thecwlzone/thecwlzone-2.0/content/professional.markdown

 ## Current Employment

-I am a Senior Engineer at the Comcast National Engineering & Technical Operations Division, where I am building internal web tools using Ruby on Rails.
+I am a Senior Engineer at the Comcast Technology and Product Development organization (T&P), where I am building internal web tools using Ruby on Rails.
 Complete details on the [Home](/) page.

 ## Web Site Development